DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 contribute to purchasing ongoing power cards for these buildings.

-We delve further into the dynamics of housing, bills and other infrastructure issues in Part Two of this book.
+We delve further into the dynamics of housing, bills and other infrastructure issues in Part II of this book.
 These were to become important for understanding household decision-making in relation to the internet, and revealed how the physical circumstances that have marred remote communications from the start continue to manifest at the level